inasafe/inasafe-doc/docs/source/user-docs/application-help/keywords.rst

    units    Road Type
    =====    ==============

-**Road Type**: **Road type** is a unit that represent the type of the road.
+**Road Type**: Road type is a unit that represent the type of the road.
 In this case, road type will be used to group the result of impact function.

 Datatype
 ........

-The data type keyword indicate what kind of geospatial data is represented (Numeric, Polygon, Line, Point).
+The datatype keyword indicates what kind of geospatial data is represented (Numeric, Polygon, Line, Point).